majidkabir/reactive-template/README.md

 5. OpenAPI and Swagger
 6. MapStruct

-# Building docker and staring the service with DB
+# Building docker
->./gradlew bootBuildImage && docker compose up -d
+>./gradlew bootBuildImage

+# Starting the application
+>./gradlew bootRun

+This command will spin up the DB by starting the docker-compose file and after that run the application.

 # Swagger UI
 http://localhost:8080/webjars/swagger-ui/index.html